gersteinlab/ML-Bench/utils/README.md

 Run `bash utils/crawl_raw_repo.sh` to clone repositories and write repositories to txts.

 ## Calculate number of tokens
-Run `python utils/calculate_num_tokens.py` to calculate the number of tokens statistics in the dataset.
+Run `bash utils/calculate_num_tokens.sh` to calculate the number of tokens statistics in the dataset.